aaronp18/NavidroFM/README.md

 ## Contributions
 If you want to add something or clean up code, feel free to open a PR on this repo.

-I'm planning to add support for ListenBrainz auto-generated playlists, I just started using it however, so I don't have access to both their auto-generated playlists.

 ## Issues
 If you encounter an issue, you can open an issue here.
 Please provide logs from everything to help me better help you.